 Health Savings Accounts (HSAs) are personal financial accounts, like a checking account, but the money you put in can be tax-free.
 Your HSA can pay for medical, dental, vision and prescription health care expenses.
 Think of your HSA as a 25% coupon off all of your health expenses.
-New to HSAs?
+You need to have a qualified High Deductible Health Plan (HDHP) in order to open and fund an HSA.
+New to HDHPs or HSAs?
 Need a refresher?
 You’ve come to the right place.

 Why Do HSAs Exist?

 Congress created HSAs for consumers as an incentive to take more financial responsibility for their health care costs.
 For the vast majority of services, consumers can decide where their money is spent.
 This is made possible through a higher deductible than traditional plans.
 An out-of-pocket cap and tax advantaged savings often result in lower healthcare costs and premiums for consumers.

 What Are The Advantages of Using An HSA?

 A Health Savings Account allows you to save money without paying taxes on the amount you save, the interest you earn on it or the amount you spend on qualified medical expenses.
 This can result in a large financial gain.
 Contributing the maximum amount allowed to your HSA can result in savings up to $2,150 a year.
 Using pre-tax dollars to pay for expenses reduces your taxable income.
 At the same time, premiums are usually lower for High Deductible Health Plans than for traditional healthcare plans.
 Another consideration is that your employer may contribute to the Health Savings Account on your behalf.
 You do not pay any taxes on employer contributions to your account.

 How Do I Become Eligible For An HSA?